scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 The analytical methods discussed above are perfect for solving the ideal Keplerian motion.
-This approximation is usually good enough for interplanetary travel, when all other forces aside from the Sun gravity are negligible.
+This approximation is usually good enough for interplanetary travel, when all other forces aside from the sun's gravity are negligible.
 However, there are many situations in which natural and artificial orbital perturbations must be taken into account so that the actual non-Keplerian motion can be properly analyzed: